armanhrshaikh/quran_quote_cli/README.md

 ---

 ## **✨ Features**
 ✔️ 1.
-Manually find contents of the Quran
+Manually find contents of the Quran <br>
 ✔️ 2.
-Automatically run and generate output whenever you open your terminal.
+Automatically run and generate output whenever you open your terminal.<br>
 ---

 ## **🔧 Installation**